 How-To Make Your Own Altered Art Poetry

 - Before you go ripping up your books, copy the pages and work on the copies.
-Copy paper absorbs the ink a little differently than book paper, so for me it seemed to work better.
+Copy paper absorbs the ink a little differently than book paper, so for me, it seemed to work better.

-- There seems to be two camps as to the “how-to”.
+- There seem to be two camps as to the “how-to”.
 One side says draw your image first and choose words that are left.
 The other side chooses the words first and creates the design or image around that.
 Doesn’t seem to me that either side is right or wrong, just two different approaches for you to try!

 - Check out Pinterest and see what others are doing.
 Here’s my Pinterest board to check out.

 - Play around and try different styles, colors, words.
 See what you like.
 And, most importantly ~ HAVE FUN!

 Here’s a Few More Articles You Might Enjoy